burgr033/QualysSSLCheckviaPS/README.md

 The intention was plain laziness.
 I put it on github because some fella on reddit said i should.

 ## next?
-- I'm working on the option to get an E-Mail report.
 - Some error detection
 - logging